-\$200 Activity Applied from the \$300 non-refundable annual registration deposit. \$30 Application/Transfer Fee A one-time fee upon entering JCA. \$115 Athletic Participation (Families with student athletes only) The fee for athletic participation is per family, per athletic season.
-Billed during the season in which the sport takes place - October, January, and April. \$95 Band Billed in September. \$1,000 Busing Full payment plan by August 2018, or billed at \$525.00 per semester due August 20, 2018 and December 24, 2018. \$15 Daily Planner Billed in June.
-(Replacement Planner: \$20 per replacement) \$52 Drug Testing Fee Billed in June. \$450 \$650 Fundraising Obligation (Families with one student enrolled at JCA.)
+\$30 Application/Transfer Fee A one-time fee upon entering JCA. \$175 Athletic Participation (Families with student athletes only) The fee for athletic participation is per athlete, per athletic season.
+Billed during the season only through the JCA Athletics Website 8-18 . \$200 Band Billed in September. \$1,100 Busing Full payment plan by September 2023, or billed at \$600.00 per semester due September 2023 and December 2023. \$15 Daily Planner Billed in July.
+(Replacement Planner: \$20 per replacement) \$52 Drug Testing Fee Billed in July. \$450 \$650 Fundraising Obligation (Families with one student enrolled at JCA.)
 Fundraising Obligation (Families with more than one student enrolled at JCA.)
 JCA's mandatory fundraiser is the Spirit Raffle.
 The Spirit Raffle quota is \$450/student or \$650/family.
 Any student who does not sell their quota will have the balance of the unsold tickets added to their tuition account in November.
-Unsold raffle tickets must be paid for prior to first semester exams.
+Unsold raffle tickets must be paid for prior to first semester exams .
 Foreign exchange students will be charged the fundraising obligation upon registration.
-Any sales of Spirit Raffle tickets by foreign exchange students will be credited to the student's account. \$175 Graduation (seniors only) Cap and gown, announcements, invitations, and diploma.
-Billed in February. \$280 Kairos Billed in October. \$45 One-to-One Technology \$10 Parent Association Dues (per family) Billed in June. \$200 Parking Permit \$25 Retreat Fee For facilities rental, transportation, supplies, etc. Billed in September. \$75 Schedule Changes (per change) \$40 Technology Fee Use of the Computer Center and software/hardware upgrades.
-Billed in June. \$5 Transcripts (per copy) \$275 Virtual School Courses
+Any sales of Spirit Raffle tickets by foreign exchange students will be credited to the student's account. \$200 Graduation (seniors only) Cap and gown, announcements, invitations, and diploma.
+Billed in February. \$300 Kairos Billed in October. \$50 One-to-One Technology (Freshman and Transfer students only) \$10 Parent Association Dues (per student) Billed in July. \$200 Parking Permit \$40 Retreat Fee For facilities rental, transportation, supplies, etc. Billed in July. \$75 Schedule Changes (per change) \$125 Robotics/Engineering Class Fee.
+Billed in September. \$125 Technology